(As of 28.03.2021)

 – The right of appeal to the supervisory authority under Art 77 GDPR if you believe that the personal data are being processed unlawfully.

-– The rights can be obtained by e-mail to firstname.lastname@example.org or by post to our Austrian company address.
+– The rights can be obtained by e-mail to firstname.lastname@example.org or by post to 27 Old Gloucester Street, London WC1N 3AX, United Kingdom.
 However, a deletion can only take place insofar as the storage of the corresponding personal data is not carried out on the basis of statutory records.
 If deletion is not legally possible, data processing will be limited to the legally required purpose.

 Type of processed data: